Low frequency: Antenna heights

 LF (longwave) broadcasting stations use mast antennas with heights of more than 150 meters or T-aerials.
 The mast antennas can be ground-fed insulated masts or upper-fed grounded masts.
 It is also possible to use cage antennas on grounded masts.

+Directional array antennas

 For broadcasting stations, directional antennas are often required.
 They consist of multiple masts, which often have the same height.
 Some longwave antennas consist of multiple mast antennas arranged in a circle with or without a mast antenna in the center.
 Such antennas focus the transmitted power toward ground and give a large zone of fade-free reception.
 This type of antenna is rarely used, because they are very expensive and require much space and because fading occurs on longwave much more rarely than in the medium wave range.
 One antenna of this kind was used by transmitter Orlunda in Sweden.

-For reception, long wire antennas are used, or more often ferrite loop antennas because of their small size.
-Amateur radio operators have achieved good LF reception using active antennas with a short whip.